Jorah Mormont: Background

-Ser Jorah Mormont is the only child of the Night's Watch's Lord Commander Jeor Mormont, who abdicated shortly before Robert's Rebellion to join the Night's Watch and let Jorah assume the lordship of Bear Island.
+Ser Jorah Mormont is the only child of the Night's Watch's Lord Commander Jeor Mormont, who abdicated his lordship over Bear Island shortly before Robert's Rebellion to join the Night's Watch, allowing Jorah to assume control of Bear Island.
 At some point, Jorah married a lady of House Glover, who died from a miscarriage after ten years of marriage.
-Jorah fought in Greyjoy's Rebellion, distinguishing himself by being one of the first to enter the fray during the siege of Pyke and was knighted by King Robert Baratheon.
-At a tourney at Lannisport celebrating the Baratheon victory, Jorah fell in love with the beautiful Lynesse Hightower (aunt of Margaery Tyrell).
-He named her Queen of Love and Beauty after winning the tourney and asked her father for her hand in marriage, which he accepted.
+Jorah fought in House Greyjoy's rebellion, distinguishing himself by being one of the first to enter the fray during the siege of Pyke, for which he was knighted by King Robert Baratheon.
+At a tourney at Lannisport celebrating the Baratheon victory, Jorah fell in love with the beautiful Lynesse Hightower, an aunt of Margaery Tyrell.
+After winning the tourney, he named her "Queen of Love and Beauty" and asked her father for her hand in marriage, which he accepted.
 However, Lynesse found herself ill-suited to the rough life on Bear Island, having grown up as a member of the wealthy House Hightower.
 Jorah bankrupted himself trying to provide her with luxuries and eventually sold poachers found on his lands to a Tyroshi slaver to fund her lifestyle.
-His liege lord, Eddard Stark, condemned Jorah to death, but he and Lynesse fled to Lys.
-Jorah then made his living as a sellsword but was still unable to provide enough to satisfy Lynesse and eventually returned from a campaign to find that Lynesse had become a concubine of a wealthy Lysene merchant.
-The merchant warned Jorah that he would be enslaved to settle his debts if he remained in Lys, and Jorah was forced to flee again.
+His liege lord, Eddard Stark, sentenced Jorah to death; however, he and Lynesse fled to Lys.
+Jorah then pursued a career as a sellsword, yet his earnings were insufficient to satisfy Lynesse.
+Subsequently, he returned from a campaign to discover that Lynesse had become a concubine of a wealthy Lysene merchant.
+The merchant warned Jorah that he would be enslaved to settle his debts if he remained in Lys, compelling Jorah to flee once more.
 Afterward, he drifted among the Free Cities and the Dothraki, before becoming a spy for Varys.

 Jorah Mormont is not a point-of-view character in the novels, so his actions are witnessed and interpreted through the eyes of Daenerys Targaryen and Tyrion Lannister.
-Jorah mostly serves to provide Daenerys with background information, such as Westerosi history and the various cultures of Essos.
+Jorah mostly provides Daenerys with background information, such as Westerosi history and the various cultures of Essos.